grol-io/grol/README.md

 ```

 The interactive repl mode has extra features:
-- Editable history (use arrow keys, Ctrl-A etc...) to navigate previous commands.
+- Editable history (use arrow keys, Ctrl-A etc...) to navigate previous commands
-- Hit the `<tab>` key at any time to get id/keywords/function completion.
+- Hit the `<tab>` key at any time to get id/keywords/function completion
 - `history` command to see the current history, prefixed by a number
 - You can use for instance `!23` to repeat the 23rd statement
+- State is auto saved/loaded from `.gr` file in current directory unless `-no-auto` is passed
 - A short `help`

 ## Language features